finanalyst/collection/README.md

 The **cache** is a Precomp structure into which the content files are pre-preprocessed.

 ## Mode
 The **Mode** is the collection of templates and configuration for some output.
+A collection may contain multiple Modes, each in their own subdirectory.

 The default Mode for **Collection-Raku-Documentation** is **Website**, for example.